djagpal02/ConditionalARDM/README.md

 ## Conditional ARDM - PyTorch Implementation

-This repository presents a conditional version of the ARDM model https://arxiv.org/abs/2110.02037, with official code available at: https://github.com/google-research/google-research/tree/master/autoregressive_diffusion.
+This repository presents a conditional version of the ARDM model https://arxiv.org/abs/2110.02037.
+Official code available at: https://github.com/google-research/google-research/tree/master/autoregressive_diffusion.

 This version empowers the ARDM to model P(X|Z) instead of the typical P(X).
 For this to work, Z must be of the same shape as X. In case Z is not of the same shape, it can be projected to the same shape to ensure the model's functionality, i.e., P(X|projection(Z)).

 The modification allows for additional conditioning, expanding the use cases for ARDM into the conditional modelling space.
 Specifically, we concatenate X, Z, and the mask before the initial projection, a shift from the original model where only X and the mask are concatenated.